IFIT proteins

-So far, four families of this protein have been identified in humans which are IFIT1, IFIT2, IFIT3 and IFIT5 and other variants have been found in different species.
+So far, four families of this protein have been identified in humans which are IFIT1, IFIT2, IFIT3, and IFIT5 and other variants have been found in different species for example there three mouse members (IFIT1, IFIT2, and IFIT3).
 Birds, marsupials, frogs and fish have been found to produce only IFIT5 type proteins.
-These proteins differ from each other in having different numbers of tetratricopeptide repeats (TPRs).
+These proteins differ from each other in having different numbers of tetratricopeptide repeats (TPRs) which typically contains 34 amino acids with the consensus sequence [WLF]-X(2)-[LIM]-[GAS]-X (2)-[YLF]-X(8)-[ASE]-X(3)-[FYL]-X(2)-[ASL]-X(4)-[PKE] that adopts a basic helix-turn-helix fold.
 The IFIT1 is known to possess 6 TPRs and IFIT2 has 4 TPRs.
 The IFIT proteins that are produced in humans and mice are 40%-45% similar.
 It is thought that the gene encoding IFIT proteins in different species has a common ancestry.

-Origins of IFIT Proteins
+Origins of IFIT proteins

 IFIT protein encoding genes (IFIT genes) are known to have originated in vertebrates about 450 million years ago.
 These genes are mostly conserved throughout evolution suggesting that they have a common protective role in all species.